alex-susi/exp-fg-pct/README.md

 Standard shooting stats like FG% treat every shot the same — a wide-open dunk counts no differently than a contested fadeaway three.
 EPAA addresses this by first estimating how hard each shot was, then measuring who consistently beats (or falls short of) that difficulty baseline.

 This project produces context-adjusted estimates of shooter skill, individual defender impact, and team defensive scheme quality, each with full uncertainty quantification.
+Play-by-play data from the 2024-2025 NBA regular season was scraped using the `hoopR` package.

 > [Interactive Dashboard](https://alexsusi2298.shinyapps.io/exp-fg-pct/) to analyze shot quality based on model parameters.